SharkMachine/provides/README.md

 # Let's remove unnecessary clutter by providing it with a skeleton package

-This package only provides common polyfills, preventing them to be installed.
-Extensions polyfills are for and PHP version are required.
+This package only provides common polyfills with the assumption that the extensions are installed.
+This prevents them to be installed when they are not needed.

 The following polyfills are provided: